adhocteam/Head-Start-TTADP/terraform/README.md

     Terraform configuration files committed to the `main` branch should describe the infrastructure that is currently in use.
 This is described as a "clean state".
 Use the `plan` command to display a list of infrastructure that Terraform will need to update, delete or create to match what is in your local Terraform configuration files.
       - If state is clean, `plan` will not display any changes.
-      - If state is not clean reach out to your fellow developers for clarification and advice on how to proceed.
+      - If state is not clean and you are working on a feature branch try merging in the main branch; your local terraform files might be behind the current/applied state.
+If `plan` still shows an unclean state, reach out to your fellow developers for clarification and advice on how to proceed.
 It is very likely that changes were accidentally applied and a developer is currently working on a fix.

     ```bash
     terraform plan